thestk/stk/doc/README-Win.txt

 The Synthesis ToolKit in C++ (STK)

-By Perry R. Cook and Gary P. Scavone, 1995-2005.
+By Perry R. Cook and Gary P. Scavone, 1995-2007.

 Please read the file README for more general STK information.

 DirectX and WindowsNT Issues:
 -----------------------------

-STK is currently distributed with Visual C++ 6.0 project and workspace files.
-It has been tested using both Visual C++ 6.0 and Visual C++ .NET.
+STK is currently distributed with Visual C++ .NET project and workspace files.
+It no longer compiles with Visual C++ 6.0.
+I gave up attempting to fix all the problems created by such a bad compiler.
+This version of STK has been tested using Visual C++ .NET.

 IMPORTANT VC++ NOTE: When compiling "release" versions of STK programs, link to the release multithreaded library.
 When compiling "debug" versions, link to the debug multithreaded library.
 Compiler errors will result otherwise.
 Also, the Microsoft folk are up to their old habits of trying to change standards.
 The .NET compiler will complain about cerr for some reason.